meilisearch/specifications/text/0029-indexing-ndjson.md

 #### API Endpoints

-> Each API endpoints mentioned above will now require a `application/x-ndjson` as `Content-Type` header to process NDJSON data.
+> Each API endpoints mentioned above will now require a `application/x-ndjson` as `Content-Type` header to be processed as NDJSON data.

 #### Add or Replace Documents [📎](https://docs.meilisearch.com/reference/api/documents.html#add-or-replace-documents)